 Dyslexia Screening Tests

 It’s not just organisations that have tests available for you.
-There are also companies like Dystech that have dyslexia screening tests available.
+There are also companies like Dystech that have dyslexia screening tests available – the screening is relevant for anyone aged 6 through to 72 which also include adult.

 For a small fee, you can take the screening test right in your browser.
 It takes less than 10 minutes, which means it’s very convenient to do.

-At the end of the test, it’ll generate results, telling you the likelihood of having dyslexia, on a scale of 0% to 100%.
+At the end of the test, it’ll generate results, telling you the likelihood of having dyslexia, between low, mod.
 If your child is on the higher spectrum, then we provide you with a free dyslexia support letter template you can use.
 This letter helps you effectively communicate with their educators.

 The best thing about our screening test is that all people over the age of 8 can use it, including adults.